 How long can Pickle Dip be stored?

-Dips keep for approximately 3 days safely in fridge, sealed well from extra moisture and fridge smells.
+Dips keep for approximately three days safely in the fridge, sealed well from extra moisture and fridge smells.
 You could probably store longer well sealed, but I never advocate for long storage versus creating fresh.

 What kind of Pickles’ go best in Pickle Dip?

 There really are so many pickles on the market, and if you have a specific brand or flavor YOU love, you can certainly choose it.
 That being said, some pickles are easier to cut than others.

 Personally, I use chopped hamburger pickles because you can stack three together and cut them into small cubes and dice them for this recipe; plus, the pickle juice is just so tasty!